 Perpetuals can be much more than a trading tool; they offer flexibility, leverage, and the opportunity to hedge against market volatility.

 These features give perpetuals several benefits over traditional futures.
-Both perpetuals and futures let you speculate on crypto prices with or without leverage, but perpetuals let you stay instantly reactive and constantly up-to-date, as you experience real-time gains and losses without any time constraints or lock-up risks.
+Both perpetuals and futures let you speculate on crypto prices with or without leverage.
+For a deeper comparison, see perpetual swaps vs dated futures.

 Understanding the mechanics behind perpetual futures is crucial for any trader.
 Here’s a breakdown: